Pashan: People and culture

 Balaji Mandir, a Hindu temple of Lord Balaji, is located at main intersection of village.
 Temple is maintained by Sri Ahobila Mutt trust.
 The temple construction began in 1998 and temple was consecrated in 2002.
-Someshwarwadi area has an old Shiva temple built at the time of Shivaji.
+A lord Ganesha Mandir is situated aside the 'Vighnaharta Chowk' interchange.
+Someshwarwadi area has an old Shiva temple built at the time of Shivaji Maharaj.
 The temple is located on the banks of Ramnadi.

 On 4 July 2008 a tree plantation drive was taken up for maintaining the ecological balance ahead of 2008 Commonwealth Youth Games.
 Pashan hosts a weekly vegetable market on Sundays.
 There are a fair amount of gypsy (Lamhani) community that lives around the hills in Pashan – and on a normal day – you are likely to see a few womenfolk with interesting costumes (with mirrors) and nose rings.

+Major regions of Pashan were developed by the D R Kulhalli Company, who, still to this day owns large amounts of land in the area.

 Transport

 Pashan is well connected to Baner, Aundh, Bavdhan, University Square, Sus via excellent roads.
 The train station is about 10 km away (20 mins) and the airport about 15 km away (35–40 mins).
 Suttarwadi, Abhinav College and Pashan village are the major stops for PMPML buses that cater to passengers.
-Direct buses are available from these stops to Deccan Gymkhana, Marketyard and Pune Station.
+Direct buses are available from these stops to Kothrud Depot, Hinjewadi, Deccan Gymkhana, Marketyard and Pune Station.